cisco-open/camblet-driver/README.md

 *This assumes that you have created a development environment according to the previous section.*

-Build the kernel modules(BearSSL and NASP):
+Build the kernel modules(BearSSL and Camblet):

 ```bash
 # Enter the VM